rfc-editor/errata-report-process/draft-rpc-errata-process.md

 update the report as requested by an SSP or can grant an SSP temporary write access to the record to be updated.

+Some erratum reports contain bogus content in the Original text, Corrected text, and/or Notes fields.
+These reports are considered junk.
+The RPC deletes such a report from the database and sends an email message to all recipients of the report notification, except for the reporter, notifying them that the report has been deleted.

+If an erratum report duplicates an existing report, the RPC deletes the report and does a reply-all to the notification message to say the report has been deleted.

 ##  Posting Erratum Reports {#posting-erratum-reports}

 As soon as an erratum is submitted, it is available online